-All preventative measures must be taken to avoid collisions including actions such as canoes giving way to larger craft and the use of lights during after-hours paddling.
+All preventative measures must be taken to avoid collisions including actions such as canoes giving way to larger craft and the use of lights outside daylight hours.
+Steerers should also consider paddling close to shore and keeping clear of the channel markers when paddling outside daylight hours.